-I was wildly protective of my time and learned how to manage raising our daughter, who was about three-years-old at that point, and work on our business.
+I was wildly protective of my time and learned how to manage to raise our daughter, who was about three years old at that point, and work on our business.

 Simple yet effective time management strategies such as waking up early, batching my jobs, practicing focus, and saying ‘no’ truly helped me to “create” the time I needed to work on client projects, marketing, our home, and my husband’s health.

 As I shared in my e-Course, Sweetly Blended, you don’t have to rack up credit card debt or lose your mind when starting a business and growing it.